Composing the Past: Reading and Writing 20th Century US History

 Robyn Ferret and Gene Taylor

-and HIST& 148, students will be introduced to major themes and issues relevant to
+recorded past.
+They will be introduced to major themes and issues from 20th Century

-will interrogate a variety of texts in terms of the
+United States history, and will interrogate a variety of artifacts in terms of the

 rhetorical conditions and historical contexts which produced them.
 Students will develop

 both communication strategies and historical thinking skills as they consider the

 purpose, audience, authorship, and distribution of various, often contradictory, sources;

 and they will use reading and writing processes to inspire and expose an understanding